COVID-19 pandemic in Zambia

 The COVID-19 pandemic in Zambia was a part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Zambia in March 2020.

 Background

 On 12 January 2020 the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
-Model-based simulations for Zambia suggest that the 95% confidence interval for the time-varying reproduction number R_{ t} exceeded 1.0 in November and December 2020.
+The case fatality ratio for COVID-19 was much lower than that of SARS of 2003, but the transmission was significantly greater, with a significant total death toll.
+Model-based simulations for Zambia suggested that the 95% confidence interval for the time-varying reproduction number R_{ t} exceeded 1.0 in November and December 2020.